BlvckBytes/docs-component-markup/docs/tag_syntax.md

 </gray>
 ```

-Additional information is made available via the implicitly added temporary variable called `loop`; it also only exists for the duration of the tag-contents to which the `*for-`-directive has been applied to.
+Additional information is made available via the implicitly added temporary variable called `loop`; it also only exists for the duration of the tag-contents to which the `*for-` structural attribute has been applied to.
 It itself holds the following useful properties, updated for each iteration:

 - `index`: Zero-based sequence-number of the current element
 - `is_even`: Whether the `index` is an even number